marcin-kli/MP1/README.md

 ## Website owner business goals

 The main reason to create this website is to help present a fitness instructor to the public.
 Page owner can present herself, her professional development path, achievements and top skills.
 Also this website is the best place to show types of fitness classes, personal training and diet coaching descriptions.
 And at the end owner will be able to present an offer with available packages and prices.

 ## User goals

 ### New user goals:
-- user is able to find information about professional fitness trainer,
+- user is able to find information about professional fitness trainer.
-- user can easily locate class description, personal training sessions description and diet coaching sessions description
+- user can easily locate class description, personal training sessions description and diet coaching sessions description.
-- find location of the place and contact information
+- find location of the place and contact information.

 ### Returning user goals:
-- user can learn more about instructor
+- user can learn more about instructor.
-- user is able to find timetable
+- user is able to find timetable.
-- user can send a message to the instructor using a contact form
+- user can send a message to the instructor using a contact form.

-### Website owner business goals

-The main reason to create this website is to help present a fitness instructor to the public.
-Page owner can present herself, her professional development path, achievements and top skills.
-Also this website is the best place to show types of fitness classes, personal training and diet coaching descriptions.
-And at the end owner will be able to present an offer with available packages and prices.

 ## User stories